The Ten Commandments (1956)

-Baka: We use the old ones for greasing the stones.
-If they are killed it is no loss.
+Baka: They use the old ones to do the work of greasing the stones, Lord Prince.
+If they are killed, it is no loss.

 Moses: Are you a master builder or a master butcher?

-Baka: If we stop moving stones for every grease woman who falls, the city will not rise.
+Baka: If we stop moving stones for every grease woman who falls, the city would never rise.

 Moses: You look strong enough.

 Joshua: I am a stonecutter.
-The Pharoah likes his images cut deep.
+The Pharaohs likes their images cut deep.

 Bithiah: Your tongue will dig your grave, Memnet!